ZelaBerh/Business-and-Data-Analysis-Portfolio/Projects/SQL/Readme.md

 # 📉 Layoffs Data Analysis

 Welcome to my **Layoffs Data Analysis** project!
-This project showcases how I transformed raw layoffs data into actionable insights using **SQL**. 🚀
+This project showcases how I transformed raw layoffs data caused by the COVID-19 pandemic into meaningful information and analysis using **SQL**. 🚀

 ## 📂 Project Overview
 I worked with **layoff data from Kaggle** to explore trends, patterns, and anomalies.
 Here's what I did: